einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 }
 ```

-So there is nothing more to a monoid than exactly this: it’s a semigroup with a unit value.
+So there is nothing more to a monoid than exactly this: it's a semigroup with a unit value.
 And the contract that the unit value operates under is this:

 ```csharp
 Compose(Unit, t) == Compose(t, Unit) == t